 Smita Patil had shared screen space with Amitabh Bachchan in Shakti, Ghulaami and Namak Halaal.
 Big B had once revealed in his blog that Smita Patil was very uncomfortable during the shooting of the film 'Namak Halaal' because she just could not understand why she was asked to do what she was asked to do in the film.
 Amitabh posted, "But she did it with a lot of personal persuasions from me and it came out fine.
 She was gentle and frail but stronger than anything you could ever encounter in a woman... truly a gift we lost we never should have."

 In picture: Amitabh Bachchan and Smita Patil in Namak Halaal.

 Let's take a look at a few more candid pictures of Patil:

-Smita Patil and Sunil Dutt clicked in a candid moment, while the duo were having a conversation.
+Smita Patil and Sunil Dutt clicked in a candid moment, while the duo was having a conversation.

 You are truly missed Smita ji!

-On Smita Patil's death anniversary, we pay tribute to the actress who redefined parallel cinema with a collection of vintage images
+On Smita Patil's birth anniversary on October 17, we pay tribute to the actress who redefined parallel cinema

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe